Lion Fight Muay Thai Best Kept Secret

 Lion Fight is one of the most impressive promotions you’ll come across.
 Pound-for-pound the most exciting fights out there, blood, entertainment and glorious violence combined with some of the most high-level technique on offer in the striking world.

-They return with their latest offering later this month, and it will be headlined by a Lightweight title showdown between the champion, Dutch-Surinamese (a heady concoction) Sergio Wielzen and Phuket Top Team’s very own Lerdsila Chumpairtour.
+They return with their latest offering later this month, and it will be headlined by a lightweight title showdown between the champion, Dutch-Surinamese (a heady concoction) Sergio Wielzen and Phuket Top Team’s very own Lerdsila Chumpairtour.

 As is often the case with Thai fighters, Chumpairtour has had an astonishing amount of fights, and was at one point riding a 100 fight win streak!
 A run that saw him capture Bangkok’s fabled Rajadamnern Stadium on three separate occasions.
-The event takes place on April 28th at the Foxwoods Casino on Connecticut.
+The event takes place on April 28th at the Foxwoods Casino in Connecticut.
 Give it a go, if you’re a meathead like me, you’ll love it.

-Images courtesy of pinterest, muaythaimes.com, sherdog.com & lionfight.com
+Images courtesy of Pinterest, muaythaimes.com, sherdog.com & lionfight.com